rayinla/rayinla.github.io/_posts/2020-3-30-javascript-prototype-chain.md

 The keyword used to create these objects in many programming languages is the class.
 You define a class with a constructor and several public and private functions.
 If you want one class to inherit from another, you write simple inheritance syntax and (wala!) you have created a chain of inheritance.

 Of course, this all groovy if you’re anyone but a JavaScript developer.
 Until ES2015, the language did not implement a class.
 Instead, it used and still uses a prototype chain.
-The new ES6 “class” is just a sugary syntactic concoction that hides the inner workings of the prototype chain.
+The new ES6 “class” is a sugary syntactic concoction that hides the inner workings of the prototype chain.
 Understanding how the prototype chain works is crucial if you want to develop performant code while using JavaScript’s OOP paradigm.

+According to the ECMAScript standard, JavaScript objects are not class-based but are created "via constructors which create objects and then execute code that initializes all or part of them by assigning initial values to their properties.
+Each constructor is a function that has a property named 'prototype' that is used to implement prototype-based inheritance and shared properties."

+ECMAScript defines an object's prototype as "an implicit reference to the value of its constructor's "prototype" property."
+So, a prototype chain is "a non-null implicit reference to its prototype, and so on."

 For those familiar (or not so familiar) with computer science, the prototype chain is a linked list.
 It’s a gross oversimplification, but keeping it simple is the key to gaining understanding.
 Here’s Mozilla‘s definition of a prototype chain: